Taliban claim an agreement is reached with US envoys on a prisoner swap as they seek better ties

 They gave no details of a detainee swap and the White House did not comment on the meeting in Kabul or the results described in a Taliban statement.

-The Taliban released photographs from their talks, showing their foreign minister, Amir Khan Muttaqi, with President Donald Trump’s special envoy for hostage response, Adam Boehler, and another U.S. envoy, Adam Boehler, in a room with others.
+The Taliban released photographs from their talks, showing their foreign minister, Amir Khan Muttaqi, with President Donald Trump’s special envoy for hostage response, Adam Boehler.

 On the issue of prisoners, Boehler “confirmed that the two sides would undertake an exchange of detainees,” the Taliban statement said.
 No information was provided on how many people are being held in each country, who they are or why they were imprisoned.